M66B/FairEmail/FAQ.md

 Similarly, the primary identity of an account is used when the identity is ambiguous.

+The default email address is the email address of the primary identity of the primary account.

 There can be just one primary account and there can be just one primary identity per account.

+You can set an account or an identity to be primary by long pressing it in the list of accounts or identities.
+You can go to the list of accounts via *Manual setup and account options* in the main setup screen.

 <br />